boon755/mmdbmeld/README.md

       country:
         iso_code: AU

+### What has changed in this Repo
+- added description and language en.
+Verification using mmdbctl (from ipinfo.io) showing invalid.
+- added config.yaml to combine ipv4+ipv6 for output.

 ### Customize your MMDBs.

 Take a look at the [config-example.yml](https://github.com/safing/mmdbmeld/blob/master/config-example.yml) to get an idea how to customize your MMDB.